-- a) bBe a member of the Cabinet; - b) aAppoint up to 9 other Councillors to form the Cabinet.
-The Leader has the right to remove any member from this position the Cabinet; - c) aAppoint a Deputy Leader from among the Cabinet mmembers and make any other executive appointments required by law; - d) aAllocate Portfolio responsibilities and functions to each of the Councillors appointed to the Cabinet, defining the scope, deputising arrangements and scheme of delegation in respect of each Portfolio.
-One of the Portfolio Holders must be designated with responsibility for Children's Services; - e) nNotify the Chief Executive and Monitoring Officer of the allocation of Cabinet mMembers' responsibilities for functions such information to be set out in The Cabinet Portfolio Scheme; - f) cChair meetings of the Cabinet.; - g) Lead in the preparation, co-ordination and presentation of the Cabinet's policies and activities and liaise with the Chief Executive on the carrying out of the Council's policies; and - h) Rretain the power to make all executive decisions on behalf of the Council pursuant to the relevant legislation
+- a) be a member of the Cabinet; - b) appoint up to 9 other Councillors to form the Cabinet.
+The Leader has the right to remove any member from the Cabinet; - c) appoint a Deputy Leader from among the Cabinet members and make any other executive appointments required by law; - allocate Portfolio responsibilities and functions to each of the Councillors appointed to the Cabinet, defining the scope, deputising arrangements and scheme of delegation in respect of each Portfolio.
+One of the Portfolio Holders must be designated with responsibility for Children's Services; - e) notify the Chief Executive and Monitoring Officer of the allocation of Cabinet members' responsibilities for functions such information to be set out in The Cabinet Portfolio Scheme; - f) chair meetings of the Cabinet; - g) lead in the preparation, co-ordination and presentation of the Cabinet's policies and activities and liaise with the Chief Executive on the carrying out of the Council's policies; and - h) retain the power to make all executive decisions on behalf of the Council pursuant to the relevant legislation